-Kim Jong Un to visit Putin in Russia for weapons talks - US
+Ukraine war: Kim Jong Un 'to visit Putin in Russia for weapons talks

 The exact location of the planned meeting is not clear.

+There was no immediate comment on the report, also carried by other US media, from North Korea or Russia.

-Mr Kim is most likely to travel by armoured train, sources told the New York Times.
+Sources told the New York Times that Mr Kim was most likely to travel by armoured train.

-The possible meeting comes after the White House said it had new information that arms negotiations between the two countries are "actively advancing".
+The possible meeting comes after the White House said it had new information that arms negotiations between the two countries were "actively advancing".

-National Security Council spokesman John Kirby said that Russia's defence minister recently travelled to North Korea to "try to convince Pyongyang to sell artillery ammunition" to Russia.
+National Security Council spokesman John Kirby said Russia's Defence Minister, Sergei Shoigu, had tried to "convince Pyongyang to sell artillery ammunition" to Russia during a recent visit to North Korea.

-The weapons on display at the meeting included the Hwasong intercontinental ballistic missile (ICBM).
+Weapons on display at the meeting included the Hwasong intercontinental ballistic missile (ICBM).
 It was the first time Mr Kim had opened the country's doors to foreign guests since the Covid pandemic.

 Mr Putin and Mr Kim have since exchanged letters "pledging to increase their bilateral co-operation", he said.